ahmadidev/invoice-microservices/README.md

 docker compose up --build
 ```

+#### Note on `report_generator` service
+Due to the possibility of the invoice service crashing or the need to scale it as demanded, we decided to extract the `CronJob` role into this separate service.

 ## Project Overview

 The Invoice Service is a microservice-based application designed to manage invoices.
 It is built using NestJS, MongoDB for data storage, and RabbitMQ for emitting daily sales reports via email.
 The project is containerized using Docker and orchestrated using Docker Compose.